TamaraMichaud/youLend-test/README.md

 # Reporting
-Overall test results can be found in ./target/report.html Screenshots of failed tests can be found in ./target/ dir
+Overall test results can be found in ./target/report.html Screenshots of failed tests can be found in ./target/ directory